A Jealous Man in Maine Wanted to Kill His Ex So 'No One Else Could Have Her.' Then He carried Out His Plan.

-A Maine man was jealous of his ex’s new relationship and said he wanted to kill her so “no one else could have her.”
+A Maine man was jealous of his ex-girlfriend’s new relationship and said he wanted to kill her so “no one else could have her.”

-He then carried out his plan and will now serve the rest of his life behind bars.
+He then carried out his plan and is now serving the rest of his life behind bars.

 On New Year’s Day 2019, Penley shot the duo in their apartment in South Paris, Maine, according to Fox 23.
 He then called 911.
 When police arrived, they found Penley holding Pickford’s baby and an 8-year-old child on the couch in the home.